asokero/rocking-giraffe/README.md

 (Height: ~30 mm, Width: ~100 mm Lenght: ~197 mm)

 The stands connect the rockers and the mainbody together.
-They are two identical wooden pieces of 100 mm x 25 mm x 20 mm.
-They have several holes for wooden pins to connect the mainbody, rockers and the side supports.
+They are two identical wooden pieces that have several holes for wooden pins to connect the mainbody, rockers and the side supports.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/stands-final.jpg" width="400">